Disease Guide ·Wobbler Syndrome ·2026

 Rehabilitation Coverage

-Post-surgical physical therapy is essential for recovery and can cost $1,000-$3,000 over several months.
+Post-surgical physical therapy is essential and costs $1,000-$3,000 over several months.
 Check if your policy covers rehabilitation, hydrotherapy, and physical therapy.
-Many policies limit or exclude rehab services entirely.
+Many policies limit or exclude rehab services.

 🇺🇸 US Pet Insurance Guide